Office: INFO 288

 Assistant Professor Ricarose Roque explores how to design inclusive learning experiences that enable young people to create and express themselves with new technologies and media with a special focus on youth from underrepresented groups in computing.
 She draws on qualitative methods such as ethnographic and design-based methods to study the role that social context plays in supporting children’s participation in computing.
-She leads the Family Creative Learning project and has conducted research as part of the MIT Scratch team for the last five years.
+She leads the Family Creative Learning project and has conducted research as part of the MIT Scratch team.

-Ricarose comes from the Massachusetts Institute of Technology, where she completed her Ph.D. in Media Arts and Sciences with the Lifelong Kindergarten research group at the MIT Media Lab.
-She is also a faculty associate at the Berkman Klein Center for Internet and Society at Harvard University.
+Ricarose comes from the Massachusetts Institute of Technology, where she completed her PhD in Media Arts and Sciences with the Lifelong Kindergarten research group at the MIT Media Lab.
+She was a faculty associate at the Berkman Klein Center for Internet and Society at Harvard University.
 Previously, she was a lead developer for the OpenBlocks framework and the StarLogo TNG programming environment.
-Ricarose received a SB and a MEng in Computer Science and Engineering and a SM in Media Arts and Sciences from MIT.
+Ricarose received a SB and a MEng in Computer Science and Engineering and a SM and PhD in Media Arts and Sciences from MIT.